LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

     Now let's see the dialog in action.

 8. Open the Preview window, and start a new session by clicking **Reset Session**.
 9. Enter an utterance that should match the billing intent, like, "I have a question about my bill."
 You should see the billing dialog's flow and the multiple choice question.
-Tap or enter “yes” or “no” and see what response you get.
+Tap or enter “Yes” or “No” and see what response you get.

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/getstartedtutorial/preview_5.png">